ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 arm-cortex_a8-linux-gnueabihf-gcc: fatal error: no input files compilation terminated.
 ```
-it should output something like this. in case of failure double check the path of the output of crosstool-ng and check the exsitnace of gcc in the directory as I did in the previous step.
+it should output something like this.
+In case of failure double-check the path of the output of crosstool-ng and check the existence of gcc in the directory as I did in the previous step.

 **Test the compilation**: